4.8/5 on Trustpilot1,000,000+ Patches DeliveredFree Mockup in 24 HoursNo Minimum Orders

 Imran Raza

-Founder & CEO · 13 years in patch manufacturing
+Founder & CEO 路 13 years in patch manufacturing

 Iron on patches have become a popular way to personalize clothing, repair worn items, and add branding to uniforms and accessories.
 From fashion lovers to business owners, many people rely on them for both style and function.
 However, applying a patch the right way and taking proper care of it directly affects how long it lasts and how well it looks over time.

 In this guide, you will learn proper iron on patch instructions, how the adhesive works, and the best practices to improve lifespan and durability.
+If you need to order patches with iron-on backing, see our custom embroidered patches, woven patches, and PVC patches.
+All are available with iron-on, sew-on, or velcro backing.

 Understanding Iron On Patch Adhesive